Do As Puppies Do

 Like the heading says:

-The more you want to break an old habit, the more you practise the change, the better and confident you’ll become.
+The more you want to break an old habit, the more you practice the change, the better and confident you’ll become.

-Buddy up with a friend who is already confident and get out there to meet new people.
+Buddy up with a friend who is already confident and gets out there to meet new people.

-Make conversation and ask your friend to critique your progress afterwards as well as offer suggestions on what you might have done wrong AND especially what you did right.
+Make conversation and ask your friend to critique your progress afterward as well as offer suggestions on what you might have done wrong AND especially what you did right.